-- Treatment 1: A placebo video that provides general information about the benefit of using solar power to charge household electrical appliances. - Treatment 2: Standard CDC COVID-19 vaccine promotional and information video. - Treatment 3: Low Cash Incentive treatment the first 30 seconds are identical to the CDC video the last 15 seconds inform viewers that that they will earn \$3 if they provide proof of a COVID-19 vaccine within the next 6 weeks. - Treatment 4: High Cash Incentive treatment the first 30 seconds are identical to the CDC video the last 15 seconds inform viewers that that they will earn \$10 if they provide proof of a COVID-19 vaccine within the next 6 weeks.
+- Treatment 1: A 45-second placebo video that provides general information about the benefit of using solar power to charge household electrical appliances. - Treatment 2: A 45-second standard health COVID-19 vaccine promotional and information video (modeled on the videos produced by the U.S. Center for Disease Control). - Treatment 3: Low Cash Incentive treatment the first 30 seconds are identical to the Health video the last 15 seconds inform viewers that that they will earn \$3 if they receive the COVID-19 vaccine within the next 6 weeks.

+• Treatment 4: High Cash Incentive treatment - the first 30 seconds are identical to the Health video - the last 15 seconds inform viewers that that they will earn \$10 if they receive the COVID-19 vaccine within the next 6 weeks.